 You must keep records of employee tip reports in employee files, in case of an audit.

 What If the Employee Doesn't Report Tip Income to Me?

 It's the employee's responsibility to report tip income to you as the employer and to the IRS, for income tax purposes.
-The IRS says you are not liable for the employer share of FICA taxes "until notice and demand for the taxes is made to the employer by the IRS."
+You are not liable for the employer's share of FICA taxes "until notice and demand for the taxes is made to the employer by the IRS.